 We love Clearwater Beach because it has a great mix of attractions, restaurants and of course, white sand beaches.
-It may be a bit touristy for some locals, but that’s one of the reasons we like it so much— we feel like we’re actually far away from home, when the reality is that we’re just an 1 ½ hour away.
+It may be a bit touristy for some locals, but that’s one of the reasons we like it so much— we feel like we’re actually far away from home when the reality is that we’re just 45 minutes away.

 My daughter turned 10-years-old last month and one of her requests, instead of having a party, was a weekend at the beach.
 I was already in contact with the Sheraton Sand Key Resort, so that timing was perfect to combine a family beach getaway with a birthday stay.

 This was our first time staying at the Sheraton Sand Key Resort, a Starwood Hotel, which is located right next to Sand Key Park — a preserved area with outdoor activities that’s perfect for families.
 Because of the locale, the resort feels a bit more secluded, giving guests the benefit of a quiet stay within close proximity to all of the area attractions.

 After checking in, we proceeded to our traditional 2-Queen room with a fantastic view of the beach/pool.
 The view kind of set us up for a great weekend because we immediately got excited about all of the amenities.
 My daughter and I decided to take a quick tour of the property to see what fun could be had— she was very eager to check out the pool area and beach.